jmathai/elodie/Readme.md

 ./elodie.py import --debug --destination="/where/i/want/my/photos/to/go" /where/my/photo/is.jpg
 ```

-You'll notice that the photo was organized into an *Unknown Location* folder.
-That's because you haven't set up your MapQuest API ([instructions](#using-openstreetmap-data-from-mapquest)).

 ### Testing changes safely with dry-run mode

 Before running any command that modifies your photos, you can use the `--dry-run` flag to see exactly what Elodie would do without actually making any changes.
 This is especially useful when organizing large photo collections for the first time.